 Some categories are: standing poses, leaning on a wall, walking, holding hands, kissing, sitting, or lying down.

-I start by giving the couple suggestions from these few basic poses.
+I start by giving the couple suggestions from these few basic pose ideas.
 Then I let the couple interpret for themselves what the pose should look like.

 I take photos of both the poses I instructed and whatever came naturally to them.